Community Housing Tenant Complaint Process

 The tenant complaint process is not intended to replace the normal interactions that will occur between tenants and staff, and is not intended to be used prior to an issue first being raised through normal channels.
 This means for example, that when a tenant has a request for maintenance that this request is addressed through regular channels.
 If the maintenance request is not resolved within a reasonable amount of time, or the request has been rejected, the tenant should address this with staff.
 If there is no resolution and the tenant feels this is an unreasonable response on the part of Community Housing staff, the complaint would then be directed to the Associate Director (Community Housing & Facilities).

 It is important to note that the Landlord Tenant Board's rulings are paramount.
 This process can be intuited in advance of a complaint to the LTB but cannot be used to overturn rulings of that body.

 The Associate Director is responsible and accountable for ensuring the overall success of the Community Housing department.
 The Associate Director also has the authority and ability to decide the best solution for each circumstance.
-If the tenant feels that the decision of the Associate Director is an unreasonable response on the part of Community Housing, they can appeal that decision to the Executive Director, Housing & Hospitality Services, as per the process outlined below.
+If the tenant feels that the decision of the Associate Director is an unreasonable response on the part of Community Housing, they can appeal that decision to the Executive Director, Housing & Ancillary Services, as per the process outlined below.